majahede/winecellar-api/README.md

-# Wine cellar api
+# Api-assignment: Wine cellar api
-This is an api for a wine club to keep track of their mutual wine cellar.
+This is an api for a wine club to keep track of their shared wine cellar.

 ## BaseUrl
 https://winecellar-restapi.herokuapp.com